D-backs slug 4 homers in record-setting barrage, sweep Dodgers with 4-2 win in Game 3 of NLDS – KION546

 Moreno then drove Lynn’s very next pitch — a hanging slider — 420 feet over the left-field wall, flipping his bat high in the air as he started his trot.

+“The one that was really impressive for me was Gabby Moreno.
+He hits one foul, then he hits one fair.
+It’s a great moment for us,” Lovullo said.

-A few moments later, a dejected Lynn handed the ball to manager Dave Roberts and trudged toward the dugout.
+A few moments later, a dejected Lynn handed the ball to Roberts and trudged toward the dugout.

 Lynn gave up 44 homers in the regular season, the most in the majors.
 The previous mark of three homers in a postseason inning had been accomplished 12 times, most recently by the Dodgers against Atlanta in 2020.